How Technology will help to shift to Value Based Health Care

 - Trust to health care providers as they begin putting more emphasis on patient value.

 In order for this model to take hold, companies will need to develop appropriate tools utilizing the available technology, and this is luckily already happening.

-Sqilline, a health care data analytic company, is one of the global technology solutions providers of software products for measuring data in value based treatment.
-This data measurement is a key aspect of the value based model, as it analyzes the available data in determining which treatments produce the best outcome and patient experience.
+Sqilline, a health care data analytics company, is one of the global technology solutions providers of software products for measuring data in value-based treatment.
+This data measurement is a key aspect of the value-based model, as it analyzes the available data in determining which treatments produce the best outcome and patient experience.

 Innovative Technology Solutions

-As an innovator in the technology value based health care, Sqilline is focused on creating solutions for Oncology and Cardiology.
-Sqilline is committed to deliver innovative technology in this area, as demonstrated through the introduction of its Prediction Analytics tool DANNY.
-It is just such tools which will help to move the industry forward by leveraging the mass of available data in order to determine the best health care solutions.
+As an innovator in the technology value-based health care, Sqilline is focused on creating solutions for Oncology and Cardiology.
+Sqilline is committed to delivering innovative technology in this area, as demonstrated through the introduction of its Prediction Analytics tool DANNY.
+It is just such tools that will help to move the industry forward by leveraging the mass of available data in order to determine the best health care solutions.

-Designed to serve the goals of the new value based health care model, DANNY is a big data analytics tool for real world data, using the SAP health platform.
+Designed to serve the goals of the new value-based health care model, DANNY is a big data analytics tool for real-world data, using the SAP HANA DB.

 DANNY prediction analytics features are developed to analyze data in the fields of oncology and cardiology.
-When implemented in a medical practice at a hospital, DANNY will guarantee that the institution is answering the standards of a high value based health care provider.
+When implemented in medical practice at a hospital, DANNY will guarantee that the institution is answering the standards of a high value-based health care provider.